Flotomate/product_docs/source/purchase-management/searching-po.rst

     :alt: figure 14

 You can search POs with keywords.
-When you provide a keyword, Flotomate examines all the POs with the keyword in Name, Description, Remark, Terms, Place, Signing Authority and PO ID fields.
+When you provide a keyword, Motadata examines all the POs with the keyword in Name, Description, Remark, Terms, Place, Signing Authority and PO ID fields.
 All matched POs get displayed in the list area.
 In case of multiple keywords, all keywords need to be matched.